Why Alpha-gal Reactions Are Delayed (and How Long They Last)

 - Develop symptoms hours after dinner

-Because most allergic reactions occur quickly, clinicians may not suspect a food-related cause when symptoms appear much later.
+Because most allergic reactions are immediate, clinicians may not suspect a food allergy when symptoms occur much later.

 What Patients Experience

-Patients with alpha-gal delayed reaction often describe a distinctive pattern:
+Patients with alpha-gal delayed reactions often describe a recurring pattern:

 - Hives (urticaria)